Alexandre Ramalingom

-Alexandre Ramalingom (born 17 March 1993) is a professional footballer who plays as a forward for Sumgayit in the Azerbaijan Premier League.
+Alexandre Ramalingom (born 17 March 1993) is a professional footballer who plays as a forward for Super League club Persita Tangerang.
 Born in France, he plays for the Madagascar national team.

 Club career

 Ramalingom started his career in the amateur divisions of France with Marignane and Île-Rousse.
 He moved to AC Ajaccio in 2015, and made his senior debut with them in a 3–0 Ligue 2 loss to Stade de Reims on 20 March 2017.

 On 23 June 2018, Ramalingom signed with Béziers.
-He debuted for Béziers in a 2–0 Ligue 2 win over AS Nancy on 27 July 2016, wherein he also scored his debut goal for the team.
+He debuted for Béziers on 27 July 2016 in a 2–0 Ligue 2 win over AS Nancy, where he also scored his debut goal for the team.

 Ramalingom joined R.E.
 Virton on 31 August 2019.
 Two months later, he was relegated to the club's B-team.
-He became a part of the first team again from start beginning of 2020.
+He became a part of the first team again from the beginning of 2020.
 In September 2020 he returned to France with Sedan.

 On 17 July 2025, he signed a 1+1 year contract with Azerbaijani Premier League side Sumgayit.

+On 9 July 2026, Ramalingom officially completed a transfer to Indonesian Super League club Persita Tangerang, marking his first venture into Asian football.